connorabbas/basic-framework/README.md

 ```
 By default the container is used to easily instantiate a class you need, without you having to worry about instantiating it's dependencies.
 However, In certain situations your classes may not be resolvable by the container (requiring primitive constructor arguments, etc.), or perhaps you need a more custom implementation of the class returned from the container.

-To manually set a class binding into the container, use the `set()` method, passing in the fully qualified class or interface name you want registered as the `$id`, and a closure as the `$callback` which should return the new class instance.
+To manually set a class binding into the container, use the `set()` method, passing in a string reference `$id` (usually the fully qualified class name), and a closure as the `$callback` which should return the new class instance.
 Whenever your set class needs to be resolved by the container, it will use your registered callback to return it's implementation.

 If you want your configured class to only be instantiated once, and used in all the subsequent references in the container, you can use the `setOnce()` method.
 For example, the `App\Core\DB` & `App\Core\Request` classes are set once by default.